Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 * Set up a web host environment using LAMP / WAMP
 * Copy all project files and folders into a virtual host location
 * Enter the virtual host address in a web browser.
-* reCAPTCH will not work as it is associated with the domain name.
+* reCAPTCH will not work locally as it is associated with the domain name.

 ## Testing

-Expected
-Site is expected to do X when user does y

-Testing
-Tested the site by doint y

-Result
-The site did not produce the required result or
-The site worked as expected and did y

-Fix
-I did z to code because J

 https://developer.chrome.com/docs/lighthouse/overview/